-Chana saag is a delicious vegetarian curry made with leafy greens, aromatic spices and chickpeas.
+Chana Saag is a delicious vegetarian Indian curry made with leafy greens, aromatic spices and chickpeas.
 This protein, fiber and vitamin filled dish makes a wonderful lunch or dinner option for the family.
-Bored of serving restaurant style chana masala?
+Bored of serving restaurant style Chana Masala?
 This comforting saag and chana variation will make you eager to cook a chickpea dish again.
 The dish is deceptively simple but tastes divine.

-My aim in creating this recipe is to provide you with a simple, quick and delightful dish that makes weekend meals satisfying and special.
+This simple, quick and delightful dish makes weekend meals satisfying and special.

 What is Saag?

 Saag is literally any curry dish that has cooked greens as the star ingredient.
 This could be any leafy green from spinach and mustard leaves to fenugreek leaves (methi) and beet greens.

 If you’re familiar with Punjabi food, you’ve probably heard of a particular food synonymous with the Punjabi culture – saarson da saag and makki di roti (mustard leaves and corn rotis).

 This nourishing chana saag is one such variation, though not popular in the Indian households, you will find this on the restaurant menus outside India.